Port Town in Crete

 Further eastward, the coast changes into a beach of 15 kms length.
 The small villages along the bay changed into hotel suburbs providing most varied types of hotels, apartment facilities and holiday villas, and each of them developed it's own unique flair.

 The two international airports of Chania and Heraklion both are a good one-hour drive away from Rethymnon.
-The best is to hire a car in advance via the internet, e.g. at the car rental agency Eurocars, which has its head office in one of Rethymnon's hotel suburbs.
+The best is to hire a car in advance via the internet, e.g. at the Rent-a-Car Company Eurocars which has its head office in one of Rethymnon's hotel suburbs.

 So with Eurocars you can collect and return your holiday car not only at each of the airports but also at all hotels in Rethymnon and its environs.